DAO-CASH/whitepaper/README.md

 ## Principles

-As with any organization that is ['built to last'](http://www.wikisummaries.org/wiki/Built_to_Last), the DAO sets forth a set of inalienable principles that guides overall strategy along with the individual activities of members and related leagues.
+As with any organization that is, the DAO sets forth a set of inalienable principles that guides overall strategy along with the individual activities of members and related leagues.

 ### Clean distributed capital pool open to all